 Having highlighted the entry in the first Portals post, I think it’s time to take a closer look at this house.
 A product of a booming era, the home has some wonderful architectural details combined with a bit of interesting history.

-The 1920’s were a tumultuous era.
-From a financial boom to the start of the Depression and filtered through Prohibition, it was a era of growth and regression.
+The 1920s were a tumultuous era.
+From a financial boom to the start of the Depression and filtered through Prohibition, it was an era of growth and regression.
 In architecture, we saw Arts & Crafts and Art Nouveau reach new heights whilst the more ‘traditional’ Colonial Revival was still keeping pace with changing moors.
 4 Orchard gives a taste of all 3 styles.

 The windows are more Federal in their size and the incredibly fine mullions but the arrangement and wall to window ratio is solidly Colonial Revival as is the overall massing of the building.

-Stucco and a lack of trim at the corners and windows shows the aesthetic of the Arts and Crafts movement as does the use of terra cotta chimney pots.
+Stucco and a lack of trim at the corners and windows show the aesthetic of the Arts and Crafts movement as does the use of terra cotta chimney pots.